KikkoR/dncs-lab/README.md

 ```
 Number of available IPs for network = ((2^h)-2)
 ```
-The h represents the number of zeros in the subnet mask, if the subnet mask were converted to binary.
+The *"h"* represents the number of zeros in the subnet mask, if the subnet mask were converted to binary.
 The first and last addresses are reserved: the first to identify the network and the last to be used as the broadcast address.
 This is the reason why there is "-2" in the previous formula.

 ## VLAN